illus0r/lakruzz/en/_posts/2014-12-15-cochin-dewalokam.md

 layout: post
 title:  Very very welcome to Dewalokam
 author: Lars Kruse
-tags:   [Dewalocam, Kerala in India, Travel]
+tags:   [Dewalokam, Kerala in India, Travel]
 ---

 I wonder if they will ever kill that music?
 It's saxophone with a distinct Indian rhythm,  like early 80'ies funk meets Harekrisna.
 I'm on a plane that just left Doha in Qatar where we flew to from Copenhagen.
 We're headed to Cochin in India.